-Comprehensive List of Resources For Online Dating: Podcasts, Articles, Studies, Surveys, Safety Guides and More
+Comprehensive List of Resources For Online Dating: Podcasts, Research Articles, Statistics Studies, Survey Papers, Risks, Scams, Catfishing, Love Bombing, App Reviews, Safety Guides & More

 HBO’s Swiped – Hooking Up In The Digital Age.
 Author Nancy Jo Sales investigates the online dating industry’s impact on gender issues, examining how it has changed the way people date and mate and think about the apps on their phones, and exploring how the act of swiping affects the ability to find true and lasting connections.

 Read Modern Romance by Aziz Ansari and American Sociologist from New York University professor Eric Klinenberg.
 Anecdotal observations, investigative studies about dating culture specifically online dating culture from the lens of a guy living in NYC.
 Outrageous stories, quirky examples of the pleasures and perils of dating in the digital age.
 Available on book as well as on audiobook (one of the few audiobooks that are done justice).

 Malcolm Gladwell’s Talking to Strangers.
 This book is a great read and helps to shed insight on why people have a hard time reading and analyzing strangers whether its on one meeting or knowing someone for a period of time.
 Many people have reservations about meeting people through dating apps, but dating apps are merely a channel, deception can occur offline as well.

 The Economist – How the Internet Has Changed Online Dating.
 This article shows how technology and app culture has impacted how people meet, behave and interact.
 Fascinating take only the way the Economist can do it.